 **Why study BA English & Drama/Drama & English at Goldsmiths?**

-' Many of our staff are professional theatre'makers, and we have strong links with theatres, companies and professional organisations.
+- Many of the staff in the Department of Theatre and Performance are professional theatre-makers, and we have strong links with theatres, companies and professional organisations.

 The programme can be studied through two pathways: Drama or English.
 These pathways diverge at the end of the second year.
 You choose the pathway of the final year by the end of the autumn term of the second year, although you will be asked to give a provisional indication of your choice when enrolling.

 At Level 4 you will study the following modules:

 Drama Production: Summer Projects, which runs in the summer term.

 At Level 5 and 6 you'll study a combination of modules from English and Drama depending on the pathway you choose and your own choice of options.

 Please note that due to staff research commitments not all of these modules may be available every year.